bocodigitalmedia/boco-sourced-mongodb/README.md

     assert = require 'assert'

 Configuration
 --------------------------------------------------------------------------------
 Let's create a configuration object for our adapter:

     config = {}

+### config.connectionString
+Use the MongoDB [connection string format] to specify a connection to the database.

+    config.connectionString = "mongodb://localhost/sourcedExamples"

+### config.revisionsCollectionName
+Specify the MongoDB collection name for revisions.

+    config.revisionsCollectionName = "revisions"

 Create an adapter instance